 Want To Keep Learning?
 Use The Ling App!

-Whether you speak English or another language, if you want to keep learning Polish words and phrases, you should use the Ling App!
+Whether you speak English or another language, if you want to keep learning Polish words and phrases, you should use the the Ling app!